Graphic Design Application Process

 3. To advise you early in your admissions process.

-4. To advise you about other programs that may be of benefit, if it is determined Graphic or Web Design is not the right fit.
+4. To advise you about other programs that may be of benefit, if it is determined the Graphic Design Program is not the right fit.

 Basically, we're here to help you with your career and educational path...